Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 The Brain object encapsulates the decision making process.
 An Agent sends its observations to its Brain and expects a decision in return.
-The type of the brain (Internal, Heuristic or player)  determines how the Brain makes decisions.
+The type of the brain (Learning, Heuristic or player) determines how the Brain makes decisions.
 To create the Brain:

 1. Go to `Assets -> Create -> ML-Agents` and select the type of brain you want to create.
-In this tutorial, we will create an **Internal Brain** and a **Player Brain**.
+In this tutorial, we will create an **Learning Brain** and a **Player Brain**.
 2. Name them `RollerBallBrain` and `RollerBallPlayer` respectively.

 We will come back to the Brain properties later, but leave the Model property of the `RollerBallBrain` as `None` for now.
-We will need to first train a model before we can add it to the **Internal Brain**.
+We will need to first train a model before we can add it to the **Learning Brain**.

 ![The Brain default properties](images/mlagents-NewTutBrain.png)